lucianoayres/modelzilla/README.md

 2. **Command Specification** 🍳: Lists and describes the essential ingredients for a killer Modelfile, including:

-    - **META** 📝: Metadata about the Modelfile, lovingly added as comments.
+    - **META**: Metadata about the Modelfile, lovingly added as comments.
-    - **FROM** 🦙: Specifies the model version (e.g., Llama3.2—like Jurassic Park, but with fewer velociraptors).
+    - **FROM**: Specifies the model version (e.g., Llama3.2—like Jurassic Park, but with fewer velociraptors).
     - **PARAMETER** ⚙️: Defines settings like creativity level and context length.
 For all the juicy details, check out the [Ollama Documentation](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter).
-    - **MESSAGE** 📣: Sets initial instructions for the model.
+    - **MESSAGE**: Sets initial instructions for the model.
 Think of it as your AI’s opening roar.
-    - **LICENSE** 📜: Specifies the licensing information—because even monsters need to play by the rules.
+    - **LICENSE**: Specifies the licensing information—because even monsters need to play by the rules.

 3. **Template and Configuration** 🧩: The template provides a standard [Modelfile structure](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) with placeholders that adapt to your whims and preferences:

-    - **Temperature Parameter** 🌡️: Adjusted depending on whether you need creativity or cold, calculated responses.
+    - **Temperature Parameter**: Adjusted depending on whether you need creativity or cold, calculated responses.
-    - **Objective** 🎯: Stated in the `SYSTEM` section to align the assistant’s purpose with the user's goals—so everyone’s on the same beastly page.
+    - **Objective**: Stated in the `SYSTEM` section to align the assistant’s purpose with the user's goals—so everyone’s on the same beastly page.
-    - **Initial Message** 🎤: Gives the model its role and context—kind of like a hype-up speech before the big fight.
+    - **Initial Message**: Gives the model its role and context—kind of like a hype-up speech before the big fight.

 4. **User Input Examples** 💡: Guidelines on how to structure input—whether it's a **Problem**, **Task**, or **Goal**—so Modelzilla can create the best possible Modelfile, tailored just for you.